tpcarlson/synth-diy/cornucopia/README.md

 ##### Are there any problems with the design?

 With right-angled spade connectors, the screw holes on the right hand side are impossible to access.
-If you're building one for yourself, I'd recommend vertical spade connectors instead.
+If you're building one for yourself, I'd recommend vertical spade connectors!

 ##### Do you have a BOM/Mouser cart/Tayda links?